 Business owners have been encouraged to apply online and are doing so in very high numbers, causing the SBA website to frequently crash.
 We recommend accessing the application during off peak hours (from 7 PM – 7 AM Eastern Time).
 If you can’t access the site, try back at a different time.
 If you can access the website, you may want to register for the site and download the application.
 You can then complete the application manually and submit online when the website is working.

 Apply by mail

 You may find it more convenient to apply by mail if you’re unable to access the SBA site.
-You’ll also want to apply by mail if you currently have an SBA loan due to a glitch in the application that causes current SBA loan recipients to be unable to submit.

 To apply by mail, download the application forms and mail them using an overnight service to:

 - Be sure to review the application in its entirety and double check that it’s complete before submitting.
 The SBA has warned that incomplete applications will not be processed.
 If you submit an incomplete application, you’ll be alerted but moved to the back of the processing queue.

 - Apply as soon as you can – hundreds of thousands of business owners will be applying in the months to come (applications are open until December).
 You don’t have to take the loan if you’re approved.
 This gives you the flexibility to get your application at the front of the queue while waiting to see what other options become available over the next several weeks.